JachimmaChristian/Agile-Software-Development-Course-W-Udacity/README.md

 Muda: Lean principles refer to the Japanese term Muda as waste; Agile teams focus on the removal of non-value adding tasks that are seen as Muda

 Agilist combine systems thinking with a growth mindset to deliver optimal business value.
-While traditional thinking looks at parts of a problem separately, systems thinking looks at the interdependent and connected parts of a system.
-It considers how systems interrelate and influence each other.
+While traditional thinking looks at parts of a problem separately, systems thinking is a holistic approach that looks at the way a system's components interrelate and influence each other and how these components come together within the context of larger systems to deliver a solution

+**Agile:** is a set of principles that guide how we as individuals, as teams and as organizations think about, as well as act upon the work that we do.

+Business agility is the ability of an organization to:

+Adapt quickly to market changes
+Respond rapidly and flexibly to customer demands that make business sense Adapt and lead change in a productive and cost-effective manner with no compromise to quality

 # Project: Launch Agile Transformation for WorldVisitz
 WorldVisitz is a Travel agency that is planning to launch a mobile application product.WorldVisitz executives have hired me to define an Agile delivery solution to transform their current traditional product development processes.
 I'll make two presentations one to the executive team and the other to the Agile team